ComponentKitchen/Composable/README.md

     let MyClassWithMixin = MyClass.compose(Mixin);

-But maybe you don't want expose both MyClass and MyClassWithMixin.
+But maybe you don't want to expose both MyClass and MyClassWithMixin.
 It's easy enough to redefine a class to include a mixin: